Youth and Gang Violence Subcommittee

 Chaired by District Attorney Rod Underhill and Antoinette Edwards of the City of Portland's Youth Violence Prevention Office

-The Youth and Gang Violence Steering Committee is committed to collaborating and communicating across systems and with affected communities.
+The Youth and Gang Violence Subcommittee is committed to collaborating and communicating across systems and with affected communities.
 The Committee’s vision is a violence-free, opportunity-rich future for every member of our community.

 Its mission is to reduce youth and gang violence, reduce related disproportionate minority contact, and lessen the disproportionate negative impacts of gang violence on communities of color.